NeurosystemsCo/manychrome/README.rst

 by using several instances of ``Colorful()`` for different fragments of the text.

-The different styles can also be combined so for example, text can be both underlined, and bold, and italics at the same time.
+The different styles can also be combined.
+For example, text can be both underlined, bold, and italics at the same time.
 If just wanting to print normally there is no need to do anything exept instantiate ``Colorful()``.
 No values are required for normal printing of the text.

+See the available configuration options below.

 .. code:: python